Chemokine receptor: Signal transduction

 Intracellular signaling by chemokine receptors is dependent on neighbouring G-proteins.
 G-proteins exist as a heterotrimer; they are composed of three distinct subunits.
 When the molecule GDP is bound to the G-protein subunit, the G-protein is in an inactive state.
 Following binding of the chemokine ligand, chemokine receptors associate with G-proteins, allowing the exchange of GDP for another molecule called GTP, and the dissociation of the different G protein subunits.
 The subunit called Gα activates an enzyme known as Phospholipase C (PLC) that is associated with the cell membrane.
-PLC cleaves Phosphatidylinositol (4,5)-bisphosphate (PIP2) to form two second messenger molecules called inositol triphosphate (IP3) and diacylglycerol (DAG); DAG activates another enzyme called protein kinase C (PKC), and IP3 triggers the release of calcium from intracellular stores.
+PLC cleaves Phosphatidylinositol (4,5)-bisphosphate to form two second messenger molecules called inositol triphosphate (IP_{3}) and diacylglycerol (DAG); DAG activates another enzyme called protein kinase C (PKC), and IP_{3} triggers the release of calcium from intracellular stores.
 These events promote many signaling cascades, effecting a cellular response.

 For example, when CXCL8 (IL-8) binds to its specific receptors, CXCR1 or CXCR2, a rise in intracellular calcium activates the enzyme phospholipase D (PLD) that goes on to initiate an intracellular signaling cascade called the MAP kinase pathway.
 At the same time, the G-protein subunit Gα directly activates an enzyme called protein tyrosine kinase (PTK), which phosphorylates serine and threonine residues in the tail of the chemokine receptor, causing its desensitisation or inactivation.
 The initiated MAP kinase pathway activates specific cellular mechanisms involved in chemotaxis, degranulation, release of superoxide anions, and changes in the avidity of cell adhesion molecules called integrins.
 Chemokines and their receptors play a crucial role in cancer metastasis as they are involved in extravasation, migration, micrometastasis, and angiogenesis.
 This role of chemokine is strikingly similar to their normal function of localizing leukocytes to an inflammatory site.